 2. Bonus Delta Miles

 One of my favorite things about Delta Platinum status is that I can book flights with miles and cancel them up to 72 hours beforehand.
 I do this All.
 The.
 Time.
 I hold flights with miles until I’m confident I’m going to travel, and 90%+ of the time I cancel the miles tickets, re-bank the miles, and purchase tickets to get miles.
 I also use miles for my kids to travel with us – now that I have a 2-year-old and a 6-year-old, I have to pay for seats for both – but as mentioned previously, we really don’t need them to have status on their own.
-And finally – we give away a lot of tickets on miles, or use them for family members to come hang out with our kids while we go away for adult fun (this year, my husband and I visited Iceland, Paris, and attended a wedding in Pennsylvania while family members hung out with our kids!)
+And finally – we give away a lot of tickets on miles, or use them for family members to come hang out with our kids while we go away for adult fun (this year, my husband and I visited Iceland, Paris, and attended a wedding in Pennsylvania while family members hung out with our kids!).
 So having extra miles are always worth something to us!
-By the way, the best way I’ve found to keep Delta Platinum status is by putting personal expenses on the Delta American Express Platinum card.
+By the way, the best way I’ve found to turbocharge my miles balance is by putting personal expenses on the Platinum Delta SkyMiles® Credit Card from American Express.
 Double the points for all Delta purchases, 1 point for every $1 spent elsewhere, and extra Delta perks!

 3. The $200 Delta Voucher